 Additional FAQs for TypeWell Transcribers

-I’m ready to take the Skill Assessment!
+I've paid for my Skill Assessment and I'm ready to take it!
 How do I start?

 Will I be able to use my own Personal Abbreviation List (PAL)?